![]() |

 The only argument for Sociego-Silencio is that it lies one hundred yards from Santol, 100 yards being the farthest that Lieut.
 Whedon had ordered his men to patrol.

-But the Geospatial Analysis and the Legarda Paper erred in injecting their own measurements when they should have adopted Whedon's measurement instead, despite the Legarda Paper's claim of using "Whedon's calculation of 100 yards."
+But the Legarda Paper and the Geospatial Analysis erred in injecting their own measurements when they should have adopted Whedon's measurement instead, despite the Legarda Paper's claim of using "Whedon's calculation of 100 yards."

 Since it was Lieut.
 Whedon who said that he ordered his men to patrol 100 yards, it should be Lieut.
 Whedon's estimate of what a 100 yard distance is that should be considered, not my estimate, not the Geospatial Analysis' estimate, not Dr. Legarda's estimate, not even the actual distance.